-In 2020, our VNA Hospice team cared for 1,784 patients who received more than 126,000 days of care.
-We provide medical care, as well as emotional and spiritual support.
+In 2023, our VNA Hospice team cared for 1,789 patients who received more than 107,946 days of medical care and emotional/spiritual support.

 The Visiting Nurse Association of Texas provides the highest quality care for those with no place to turn and no means to pay.
 We care for people of all backgrounds, and with donations from the community, we are able to offer vital services funded solely by charitable grants and gifts.

 There are several ways you can become part of our mission.

 Each year, the Visiting Nurse Association of Texas hosts several fundraising and volunteer events designed to empower and support seniors in our community.
 These events are a fun way for us to gather with like-minded individuals who aspire to ensure quality care, food security and social connection are available for North Texas Seniors.

 Throughout the year the Visiting Nurse Association has special giving opportunities to help us meet the specific needs of our patients and Meals on Wheels clients.
 Some are seasonal and some are focused on needs we fill all year round.
 If you are looking for a way to support the community, please consider helping us address these pressing needs.